 Telling time to the nearest minute can be difficult for many students.
 These fun ways to teach telling time make the concept enjoyable and easier to grasp.
 Each activity comes with a free printable.
-All you have to do is download them and print them off!
+All you have to do is download and print them!

 1. What Time Is It?!

 Before the activity, print these free blank watches.
 Draw hands on each clock face and record what time each student’s watch reads on a master record sheet.
-We recommend a two columned Word doc with one column labelled with students’ names and the other with their watch’s time.
+We recommend a two-columned Word doc, with one column labeled with students’ names and the other with their watches’ times.
 This will make the assessment process easier.

 Give each student a record sheet similar to your master, but without the times on it.
 Give them time to go around the room and ask each of their classmates, “What time is it?”
 After they look at their classmate’s watch, they record the time they read on their record sheet.

 2. Now Showing: Movie Time!

 Students look up the time of a movie they would like to see.
 On their recording sheet, they write the time down and draw the hands on an analog clock.
 Then they design a poster for the movie they want to see!
 Afterwards, they show two different times that the movie is playing.
 If your class does not have access to computers, you can print out movie times (of kid-friendly flicks) for the students to record.
 For this activity, I made up times for kids’ movies that are currently playing at movie theaters, since third graders need more of a challenge (telling time to the nearest minute).

 This idea was inspired by What the Teacher Wants.
 Students are given a blank clock and recording sheet.
 They draw hands on their clock (hour and minute) and leave it on their desk.
 Music begins, and the students dance around, moving from desk to desk.
 When the music stops, students record whose desk they stopped at and the time on their clock.
 Repeat until they have recorded every student’s time.
 At the end of the activity they turn in their clock and recording sheet so the teacher can assess their time-telling skills.